syncfusion-content/flutter-docs/Flutter/circular-charts/datalabel.md

 ![label_saturation](images/datalabel/circular_saturation.png)

-## Over flow mode
+## Overflow mode

-Action on data labels when it’s overflowing from its region area.

-The overflowing data label rendering behavior can be changed based on this.
-If `overflowMode` property is set to `OverflowMode.none` then the `labelIntersectAction` takes the priority, else
-`overflowMode` takes the priority.
+Action on data labels when it’s overflowing from its region area.The overflowing data label rendering behavior can be changed based on this.
+If `overflowMode` property is set to `OverflowMode.none` then the `labelIntersectAction` takes the priority, else `overflowMode` takes the priority.

  _Note:_ This is applicable for pie, doughnut, pyramid, and funnel series types alone.